BNeel96/Responsible_Machine_Learning/README.md

 - State whether your group's best remediated model can or cannot be used for any additional purposes
   - This Model can be also used to determine if the applicant can be used as sureity for someone applying for loan with no or low credit score
   - It can also be used in the Health Insurance Industry to predict if the applicant will default on premium/claims
+  - It can used to evaluate disparity in Academic performances of diverse individuals/groups at University(for moderating the results to achieve fairer outcomes)

 **Training data**